GMC Sierra owners have reported 12 problems related to transfer case (under the power train category).

-The vehicle having this issue was a 2004 GMC Sierra.
 The manual shift on the fly system (msof) with new venture gears automatic transfer case is defectively designed.
 A metal anti-rattle clip works it way through the case housing, causing all fluid to leak out of the transfer case.
 The clutches then burn out rendering the transfer case useless.
 The result is no 4 wheel drive (no power to front wheels) when shift on the fly is pressed, leaving driver sliding on snow or ice--which happened to me in a near wreck.
 I recovered from the slide and got the vehicle home and then to a repair shop (once the snow melted) for a new transfer case (repair ongoing).
-Drivers may rely on the 4wd in inclement weather to certain conditions and be injured when the 4wd does not engage due to the defective transfer case.
-This transfer case issue occurred March 1, 2012. .
+Drivers may rely on the 4wd in inclement weather to certain conditions and be injured when the 4wd does not engage due to the defective transfer case. .
 Read more...

 See all problems of the 2004 GMC Sierra.

 The contact owns a 2003 GMC Sierra.
 While the contact was examining his vehicle he noticed that there was oil dripping from the transfer case under the vehicle.
 The vehicle was taken to the dealer where the contact was informed that a cover should be put on the transfer case to stop the leaking.
 The vehicle was serviced by the dealer and there were no prior warnings.
 The current and failure mileages were 76000.

 See all problems of the 2003 GMC Sierra.